 This tutorial describes how to create an index that uses a

-Set up an Atlas Search index with dynamic mapping for the
+Set up an Atlas Search index on the

 genresfields in the